rtCamp/Frappe-Manager/docs/commands/reset.md

 ## `fm reset`

-Drop database and reinstall all apps.
+Destroy a site: drop its database and reinstall every app, losing all site data.

-Intended for resetting a site to a clean state; this operation removes site data.
+Only sites on the database server fm owns can be reset.
+A bench with its own \[database] entry is refused, because that schema is not fm's to drop.

 **Usage**: